jcdehart/NEXRAD_qpe_process/doc/howtorun_radxbeamblock.md

 ```
 /path/to/Radx/apps/RadxBeamBlock -h
 ```
-Once your parameter file is complete, use a command similar to the following to run the application:
+Once your parameter file is complete, use a command like the following to run the application:
 ```
 /path/to/Radx/apps/RadxBeamBlock -params param_file_name
 ```